-empty: Of a group, contest, or write-in, having no options selected.
+empty: A group, contest, or write-in is empty when it has no options selected.

-full: Of a group, contest, or write-in, having the maximum options selected.
+full: A group, contest, or write-in is full when the maximum options are selected.

-group: A set of options that can be selected (see contest group and write-in group). invoke: Of a binding, to carry out the response it specifies.
+group: A set of options that can be selected (see contest group and write-in group).

+invoke: To invoke a binding is to carry out the response it specifies.